Lumi-supercomputer/lumi-userguide/docs/storage/lumio/advanced.md

 Projects in LUMI-O are handled as "single user tenants/accounts", where the project numerical id (e.g. 465000001) corresponds both the tenant/account name and the project name.

-Subsequently, all members of a LUMI-O project have the exact same rights and permissions, unlike on the LUMI filesystem where files have individual owners.
+Subsequently, **all members of a LUMI-O project have the exact same rights and permissions**, unlike on the LUMI filesystem, where files have individual owners.
-Keep this mind if you have critical data in LUMI-O as any other member of your LUMI project could accidentally delete it
+**Keep this mind if you have critical data in LUMI-O as any other member of your LUMI project could accidentally delete it**

 !!! warning
 	Be very carefully when configuring and updating access to buckets and objects.